Fairmont Orchid Big Island: Is It Worth the Hype?

 We ordered salmon skewers, ahi sushi, macadamia shrimp, and shrimp skewers.
 Photo credit: Marcie Cheung

-We ended up just doing some skewers and small plates and everything was really delicious!
-The stand-out dish was the macadamia nut shrimp.
+We just ordered some skewers and small plates and everything was delicious.
+The macadamia nut shrimp was the standout dish.

 Image of a boy with a bowl of ramen and a lava flow drink